LuizZak/SwiftTestFileGen/README.md

 ## Release Notes

+### 0.3.4

+- Now the "SwiftTestFileGen: Generate Test File(s)..." command opens up any existing test files for the selected source files that already exist on disk instead of silently terminating.

+### 0.3.3

+- Renaming package to "Swift Test File Generator"

 ### 0.3.2

 - Now special characters in the test class name that where derived from the original source file are replaced with '_'.